telerik/report-server-docs/data-alerts-management.md

     -   {AlertName} - the name of the data alert

-    -   {DocumentFormat} - the specified in the task rendering format
+    -   {DocumentFormat} - the specified in the alert rendering format

     -   {StartTime} - start time of the report document generation